samuelkerstell/portfolio-project-3/README.md

   * [GitHub](https://github.com) was used to store the project code after being pushed from gitpod.
   * [ChatGPT](https://chat.openai.com) was used to improve copyright in the readme.
   * [Heroku](https://heroku.com) was used to deploy the project.
+  * [random] library was used to randomize the computer choice.
  ## Languages Used
  * Python

 # Deployment
   * The site was deployed to Heroku.
 The steps to deploy are as follows:
     * Fork or clone this respository
     * Create a new app on Heroku
     * Set the build backs to Python and NodeJS in that order The live link can be found here - [Penalty shootout game](https://penalty-shootout-first-to-5-21972da03e60.herokuapp.com)

+  * To deploy the project on my local computer is used Gitpod.
+The steps to deploy are as follows:
+    * Type "python3 run.py" in the terminal.

 # Credits
   * Code Institute for the deployment terminal